flowbased/fbp-protocol/spec/protocol.md

 The keys listed in specific messages are for the message payloads.
 The values are strings unless stated differently.

+<a id="runtime"></a>

+## Runtime protocol

+When a client connects to a FBP procotol it may choose to discover the capabilities and other information about the runtime.

+### `error`

+Runtime error

+### `getruntime`

+Request the information about the runtime.
+When receiving this message the runtime should response with a runtime message.

+* `secret`: access token to authorize user

+### `packet`

+Runtimes that can be used as remote subgraphs (i.e. ones that have reported supporting the protocol:runtime capability) need to be able to receive and transmit information packets at their exposed ports.
+These packets can be send from the client to the runtimes input ports, or from runtimes output ports to the client.

+* `port`: port name for the input or output port
+* `event`: packet event
+* `graph`: graph the action targets
+* `payload`: (optional) payload for the packet.
+Used only with begingroup (for group names) and data packets
+* `secret`: access token to authorize user

+### `ports`

+Message sent by the runtime to signal its available ports.
+The runtime is responsible for sending the up-to-date list of available ports back to client whenever it changes.

+* `graph`: ID of the currently configured main graph running on the runtime
+* `inPorts`: list of input ports, each containing:
+  - `addressable`: boolean telling whether the port is an ArrayPort
+  - `id`: port name
+  - `type`: port datatype, for example boolean
+  - `required`: boolean telling whether the port needs to be connected for the component to work
+  - `description`: textual description of the port

+* `outPorts`: list of output ports, each containing:
+  - `addressable`: boolean telling whether the port is an ArrayPort
+  - `id`: port name
+  - `type`: port datatype, for example boolean
+  - `required`: boolean telling whether the port needs to be connected for the component to work
+  - `description`: textual description of the port

+### `runtime`

+Response from the runtime to the getruntime request.

+* `id`: (optional) runtime ID used with Flowhub Registry
+* `label`: (optional) Human-readable description of the runtime
+* `version`: version of the runtime protocol that the runtime supports, for example 0.4
+* `allCapabilities`: array of capability strings for things the runtime is able to do.
+May include things not permitted for the user Options include:
+  - `protocol:network`: the runtime is able to control and introspect its running networks using the Network protocol
+  - `protocol:component`: the runtime is able to list and modify its components using the Component protocol
+  - `protocol:runtime`: the runtime is able to expose the ports of its main graph using the Runtime protocol and transmit packet information to/from them
+  - `component:getsource`: runtime is able to read and send component source code back to client
+  - `network:persist`: runtime is able to *flash* a running graph setup into itself, making it persistent across reboots
+  - `protocol:graph`: the runtime is able to modify its graphs using the Graph protocol
+  - `component:setsource`: runtime is able to compile and run custom components sent as source code strings
+* `capabilities`: array of capability strings for things the runtime is able to do.
+If the runtime is currently running a graph and it is able to speak the full Runtime protocol, it should follow up with a ports message.
+Options include:
+  - `protocol:network`: the runtime is able to control and introspect its running networks using the Network protocol
+  - `protocol:component`: the runtime is able to list and modify its components using the Component protocol
+  - `protocol:runtime`: the runtime is able to expose the ports of its main graph using the Runtime protocol and transmit packet information to/from them
+  - `component:getsource`: runtime is able to read and send component source code back to client
+  - `network:persist`: runtime is able to *flash* a running graph setup into itself, making it persistent across reboots
+  - `protocol:graph`: the runtime is able to modify its graphs using the Graph protocol
+  - `component:setsource`: runtime is able to compile and run custom components sent as source code strings
+* `graph`: (optional) ID of the currently configured main graph running on the runtime, if any
+* `type`: type of the runtime, for example noflo-nodejs or microflo

 <a id="graph"></a>

 ## Graph protocol